Age of a Participant

 For NA, see all of the following important ages and policies related to eligibility and benefit amounts:

-A participant responsible for a child Aged 6 or under is exempt.
+A participant responsible for a child aged six or under is exempt.

-A participant under the age of 18 and age 60 or older is exempt
+A participant under the age of 16 and age 60 or older is exempt.

-●Participants can apply for NA separately from the family they are living with at all of the following ages:
+Participants are potentially eligible to receive NA separately from the family they are living with at any of the following ages:

 At the age of 18, when living with their siblings who are age 18 or older and do not live with their parents.